OGGM/oggm/docs/mass-balance.rst

     example_plot_bias_ts()  # the code for these examples is posted below

 The bias is positive when :math:`\mu` is too low, and negative when :math:`\mu` is too high.
 Here, the bias crosses the zero line twice.
-Both dates correspond to approximately the same :math:`\mu` (but not exactly, as precipitation and temperature both influence :math:`\mu`).
+All dates correspond to approximately the same :math:`\mu` (but not exactly, as precipitation and temperature both have an influence on it).
 These dates at which the :math:`\mu` candidates are close to the real :math:`\mu` are called :math:`t^*` (the associated sensitivities :math:`\mu (t^*)` are called :math:`\mu^*`).